- Noteable Characteristics

 3 - A music player of your choice

 First, get all the dependencies.
-Extract the MC and MCH compiler kits to some directory.
+Extract the MC compiler kit to some directory.
 You can't run these in windows, so you'll need to setup a MS-DOS emulator to work on that folder.

-Setup an MML folder in the directory with MC (not mandatory, but it being organized helps when dealing with this, trust me).
-To compile your MML file, all you'll need to do is type in MC /v MML\[yourfilehere].
+To compile your MML file, all you'll need to do is type in MC /v/c [yourfilehere].

-• The /v option is what writes the voices to the output.
+• The /v option is what writes the FM instruments to the output.
 If you don't specify this on MC or on your script, your file will not make sound!

 PMD File Watcher

-is a tool (at the moment only available for win64) that makes the compile-and-play process much easier.
+is a tool that makes the compile-and-play process much easier.
 To use it, just:

 1 - Download it here

-4 - Load the MML file you're working on and press the first button below.
-As long as it's active, everytime you save your mml file, it'll automatically compile (and play the file, if you set that up). [note that you can't load hoot on this]
+3 - After that, all you have to do is load the MML file you're working on and press Start.
+As long as it's active, every time you save your mml file, it'll automatically compile (and play the file, if you set that up). [note that you can't load hoot on this]

 Learning PMD MML